 During the early admission year, students take 12-15 credits each semester.
 The courses they take earn credit toward both a baccalaureate degree and completion of the high school diploma.

 Early admission is open to students from any high school setting: public school districts, charter schools, private schools, or homeschools.
-Schools interested in making early admission available for their students can request an Early Admission Articulation Agreement with USF by submitting an electronic request.
-Use the hyperlink above to submit a request.
+Schools, School Districts, Homeschools with students interested in participating in early admissions can request an Early Admission Articulation Agreement with USF by submitting an electronic request.
+Use the hyperlink to submit a request.

-While many of the policies and procedures for early admission are the same as for regular dual enrollment, early admission students have different qualifications, as well as a few different application steps and deadlines.
+- While many of the policies and procedures for early admission are the same as for regular dual enrollment, early admission students have different qualifications.
+Please see requirements and deadlines.